codatio/codat-docs/blog/240929-introducing-company-tags.md

 import Diff from "@components/Diff"

-We've enhanced our company model to offer more flexibility.
-Developers can now programmatically add metadata to a company through the tags object.
+We've enhanced our company data model to offer more flexibility.
+You can now add metadata to a company using the `tags` object.

 <!--truncate-->

+### What's new?

+We've introduced a `tags` array to our `company` data model.
+Tags provide a simple way to include additional information about a company.
+For example, you can use tahs to set a foreign key, define an operating region or specify details about the financial services a company has requested.
+The array supports up to 10 user-defined key-value pairs.

 <Diff
   showDiffOnly={false}